React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 • Flutter 2 helps to build apps for the web!

-A relatively new toolkit called Flutter makes it simple to create cross-platform apps that look amazing and are simple to use.
-We’ll create an app that works on both iOS and Android and looks and feels like it was created natively by employing a platform’s native components.
+A relatively new toolkit called Flutter makes it simple to create cross-platform apps that look amazing and simple.
+We’ll create an app that works on iOS and Android and looks and feels like it was made natively by employing a platform’s native components.

 Cons of Flutter

-Even though the list of Flutter advantages is impressive, some disadvantages are still important to consider.
+Even though the list of Flutter advantages is impressive, some disadvantages are still essential to consider.

 • It is not native

-• The apps are bigger than native ones
+• The apps are more significant than the native ones

-• It still has a limited set of tools and libraries comparing to native apps
+• It still has a limited set of tools and libraries compared to native apps

 These disadvantages are minor, and they do not interfere with app development.
 However, in some cases, the cons of Flutter may be decisive when choosing a cross-platform development framework.